dpbmm/PythonInstruction/python_class_at_mm/coding_assignments/jira_assignment/README.md

     2. required, a simple identification number
     2. required, a "summary", which is a single line of text
+    2. required, a state: either open or closed; "closed" just means "not open"
     2. optionally, zero or more assignees (the total number is unlimited, but each of them is unique and is a person's name)
-    2. optionally, a story-point value
+    2. optionally, a story-point value.
-    2. optionally, a state: either open or closed; "closed" just means "not open".

  1. Functions needed: